Robert A. Burns: Career

 Burns attended the University of Texas where he was editor of The Texas Ranger.

 Burns met Tobe Hooper at an Austin party and would assist in production of Hooper's 1966 short documentary film Down Friday Street and then design the press kit for Hooper's 1969 film Eggshells.

 Burns next worked for Hooper as the casting director and art director of Tobe Hooper's 1974 horror film The Texas Chain Saw Massacre.
 His work on the film is notable for the realistic "bone decor" of the Sawyer Family's farm house.

 His work garnered notice in the industry and work on other future horror classics followed including Wes Craven's The Hills Have Eyes, Joe Dante's The Howling, and Stuart Gordon's Re-Animator.

 Burns was also an expert on Rondo Hatton and had aspired to make a film about the actor.
 His passion was such that he held parties to celebrate Hatton's birthday.
-The 2020 documentary titled Rondo and Bob looks at the lives of both Burns and Hatton.
+Joe M. O'Connell's 2020 documentary titled Rondo and Bob looks at the lives of both Burns and Hatton.